 Core classes within the communication studies major will give you the experience and know-how to develop, refine and analyze messages, as well as the skills to become an excellent public speaker.
 Building on that foundation, a variety of electives offer you the opportunity to study effective communication tactics and strategies, including those that influence political and popular culture.
 A Communication Research Seminar capstone course will round out your studies and require you to investigate current research issues in interpersonal, group, intercultural, organizational and public communication.

-Classes for communication studies majors may include:
+Classes for communication - communication studies emphasis majors may include:

 - Introduction to Interpersonal Communication